LG SHOWCASES ADVANCED COMPRESSORS AND MOTORS IN STANDALONE BOOTH AT AHR EXPO 2023

 |

-3 Using a standard 5-pin connection, the use of PWM and up to 32 24-Volt multi-tap combinations allows for the indoor motor to be programmed at any constant torque level to match the unit's airflow needs.
+3 Using a standard 5-pin connection, the use of PWM and up to 32 24-Volt multi-tap combinations allows for the indoor motor to control the constant airflow level to match the unit’s needs.

 About LG Electronics Home Appliance & Air Solution Company